MerginMaps/docs/src/field/mobile-app-ui/index.md

 ### Sync
 The **Sync** button can be used to synchronise changes during the field survey.

-If automatic synchronisation of changes is allowed in the [Settings](#streaming-mode-and-recording-settings), this button will indicate that synchronisation is in progress.
+It also indicates that synchronisation is in progress.

 ![Mergin Maps mobile app Sync button](./mobile-app-sync.jpg "Mergin Maps mobile app Sync button")